 I'm paid an annual five figure sum from sponsors of my online presence.
 The brands I highlight all offer a product or service of benefit to my site visitors, and sponsorship is kept to an absolute minimum so as not to detract from the quality of my site content.

-Word-of-mouth recommendations are frequent, due in no small part to my excellent customer service.
-I’m never working on more than two projects at once, and as such, my attention is fully focused on those who pay for my time.
+Word-of-mouth recommendations are frequent, due in no small part to the care and attention I give to customer service.
+I'm never working on more than two projects at once, and as such, my attention is fully focused on those who pay for my time.

 The media call upon me for expert opinion on everything related to brand identity.
 I'm regularly offered paid gigs writing articles and giving opinion in both the on- and offline press.
 I share these pieces on my website to generate discussion and to learn from my readers, at the same time building credibility for my personal brand and those of the clients I've worked with.

 I continue to increase profits year on year.
 A number of clients presented me with equity and stock options in their companies to allow me to benefit from the upturn in business I've helped create.